When Do You Need Internet Access

 The Plex Media Server generally assumes you will have an active internet connection when using it.
 While most things will still work fine if you temporarily don’t have a connection, some things do require an active connection.
 These include:

 - Adding new library content (retrieving metadata, art, etc.)

 - Dynamically Updated Server Components

-- Mobile Sync (both Mobile Sync and Cloud Sync)
+- Downloads for Offline Use (both Mobile Sync and Cloud Sync)